 How my Mother left us behind in Complete Bliss Even in Her Death #happymothersday Click To Tweet

 Death is a strange phenomenon.
 Specifically for a Spiritual seeker.
 During the Mahabharat War, Bhishma had been put on a bed of arrows by Arjun – having shot him many times.
 But Bhishma didn’t leave his body.
-He hung around alive till after the war was over and willingly left his body on the Ekadashi (the 11th day on the Lunar calendar).
-Death on Ekadashi is said to be most beneficial as the energies are aligned in a way that dissolution is a real possibility.
+He hung around alive till after the war was over and willingly left his body on a certain day.
+Death on Ekadashi (the 11th day on the Lunar calendar) is said to be extremely beneficial as the energies are aligned in a way that dissolution is a real possibility.

 This is the story of my Mother.
 I am narrating it not to claim anything for anybody, but as my love for her.
 That experience has touched me very profoundly.
 Having her as a Mother, first of all, was a serendipitous event in this lifetime for me and my siblings.
 For me personally, we shared a bond.
 To me she was the highest Sadhak (Seeker) that I have seen in real life witnessing a journey through the toughest situations that life can throw at someone.